-We have developed a simple, easy-to-use dual-range BCA Detection Kit (K041-H1) for measuring protein using a BSA protein standard that gives the same result for both BSA and IgG.
-It features two 96-well plates and room temperature stable, liquid reagents that are ready to use.
+We have developed a simple, easy-to-use dual-range BCA Detection Kit (K041-H1) for measuring protein.
+Our BSA protein standard gives the same result for both BSA and IgG.
+The kit is highly sensitive measuring proteins at a concentration of 1.68 µg/mL in a variety of sample types for all species.
+The kit features two 96-well plates and room-temperature stable, liquid reagents that are ready to use.

-The alternative to 24 hour collection is to collect a single random urine sample and measure urinary creatinine.
-Creatinine is a metabolite of phosphocreatine, a molecule used as a store for high-energy phosphate that can be utilized by tissues for the production of ATP.
+The alternative to a 24-hour collection is to collect a single random urine sample and measure urinary creatinine.
+Creatinine is a metabolite of phosphocreatine, a molecule used as a store for high-energy phosphate, that can be utilized by tissues for the production of ATP.
 Creatine and phosphocreatine are converted non-enzymatically to the metabolite creatinine, which diffuses into the blood and is excreted by the kidneys.
 Under normal conditions, creatinine is created in blood at a constant rate.
 Its renal excretion is only dependent on urine volume, making creatinine a useful tool for normalizing the levels of other molecules found in urine.
-Our Urinary Creatinine Kits (K002-H1/H5) allow a rapid, easy to use, and precise measurement against a US National Institute of Standards and Technology-calibrated creatinine standard.
+In this way, utilizing creatinine to normalize a single random urine sample is far more convenient and accurate than a 24-hour urine collection.
+Our Urinary Creatinine Kits (K002-H1/H5) allow a rapid, easy-to-use, and precise measurement against a US National Institute of Standards and Technology-calibrated creatinine standard..

-In a similar manner hemoglobin is often used as a reference molecule for normalization of assays carried out on red blood cells (RBCs), serum and plasma samples.
-A number of enzymes or other molecules assessed in RBCs are reported per gm of hemoglobin, such as monitoring dietary therapy of patients with galactosemia due to galactose-1-phosphate uridyltransferase deficiency or uridine diphosphate galactose-4-epimerase deficiency.
+Blood collection is a common practice for medical professionals to access the proper function of biological systems.
+Assays on blood specimens can evaluate blood sugar levels, infection, and even hemoglobin function.
+These assays require normalization to get accurate measurements.
+Hemoglobin is a reference molecule for the normalization of assays carried out on red blood cells (RBCs), serum and plasma samples.
+Many enzymes or other molecules assessed in RBCs are reported per gm of hemoglobin.
+An example would include monitoring enzymes like uridine diphosphate galactose-4-epimerase in patients with galactosemia.
 Our Dual-Range Hemoglobin Detection Kit (K013-H1) is calibrated to a native human hemoglobin standard and is designed to measure hemoglobin levels in whole blood, serum, plasma, and RBCs.
 All reagents are stable at 4°C and results are obtained in 20 minutes.